-As we’re continuing to work on developing our fully SaaS-ified (SaaS – Software as a Service) Open edX offering – building new features, fixing bugs and reacting to suggestions from our private beta testers (thanks for those guys – you are amazing!), we thought it would be great to share some of the coolest features and benefits that our shiny new product offers.
+As we’re continuing to work on developing our fully SaaS-ified (SaaS – Software as a Service) Open edX offering – building new features of Appsembler Tahoe, fixing bugs and reacting to suggestions from our private beta testers (thanks for those guys – you are amazing!), we thought it would be great to share some of the coolest features and benefits that our shiny new product offers.
 We really put a lot of thought and effort into the UX, UI and underlying code to make it as smooth and easy as possible for a customer to sign up, set up their Open edX site, add some branding, add a few staff users so they can start authoring courses and start changing the content of menus, footer, index page and other static pages.
 And all that in minutes.
 Yup – minutes.
 Not days or not even hours.
 Forget spinning up VM-s, editing theme code, days of work – and all you wanted was a regular Open edX site that actually looks like your brand owns it.
 You do it yourself, and you basically can start signing up during your lunch break and access your LMS before the break ends!
 But wait – what am I doing?
 This deserves a subtitle:

 You can spin up your site in minutes

 We have created a quick and smooth signup wizard that allows you to spin up your new site yourself.
 It has a number of steps that ask you to enter your information, confirm your email, select your subdomain at *.edx.appsembler.com, add your company logo, and choose some basic fonts and colors.
 And that’s it – after you give that information you get to the last screen of the wizard where we provide you with links to your Open edX LMS, Studio and our powerful Dashboard.

 We provide you with a Dashboard for customizing and administrating your site